TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 %gets called when the user starts the event extraction window.
 It first
 %searches automatically in the original data path if it can find event
-%data
+%data.
+It is necessary for the event extraction main function since it
+%flags the contens of the folder containing suitable event data in the
+%supported format.

 % Inputs:
 % 1.Data: Data structure with raw data, preprocessed data, event data and
 % the info structure with infos about extracted events.
 % 2.
 Path: char path to folder containing the recording (Data.Info.Data_Path)
-% 3.
-TextAreaObject: app window textarea to show infpramtion about fpund
-%channel in -- shows progress and path
-% 4.
-TextArea_2Object: app window textarea to show infpramtion about fpund
-%channel in -- shows found channel names and infos
 % 5.
 FileType: type of event to look for; for Intan: "Digital Inputs" or "Analog Input" or "AUX
 % Inputs"; For Open Ephys: "Record Node 101" --> This is what is selected
-% at standard in the GUI as File Type.
+% at standard in the GUI as File Type. -- not required anymore but prb
+% useful in future

 % Outputs:
 % 1.
 EventInfo: Contains fields: .DIChannel; .ADCChannel and .AUXChannel.